MTG/freesound/_docs/api/source/resources.rst

 ::

-  GET /apiv2/sounds/<sound_id>
+  GET /apiv2/sounds/<sound_id>/

-This resource allows the retrieval of detailed information of a sound.
+This resource allows the retrieval of detailed information about a sound.

-Detailed information can include content-based features by using an extra request parameter ``descriptors``.
-``descriptors`` should include a comma separated list of descriptor names.
-Descriptors names can be any of those listed in :ref:`analysis-docs`, and must start with a dot '.' character (e.g. ``descriptors=.lowlevel.mfcc,.rhythm.bpm``, similar to what you would do to get descriptors in search responses :ref:`sound-list-response`).

 .. _sound-instance-response: